 Open call to apply for a residency at AqTushetii 2021

-Accommodation (in capsule dormitories)
+Accommodation (in capsule dormitories);

-Four art studio spaces, library, outdoor (undercover) working spaces, photographic dark room, pottery wheel, raku kiln, wood-fired kiln, outdoor stage, professional sound system, 2 projectors, gallery space, sound recording studio [inc. microphones, Genelec monitors, sound card, electric piano, acoustic drum kit, mixer, organ, Georgian folk instruments, various percussion], vinyl library of Georgian music, cassette dubbing deck, CDR burner, welding tools, woodworking tools, metal working tools, knitting machine, sewing machine, rug weaving looms.
+Four art studio spaces, library, outdoor (undercover) working spaces, photographic dark room, pottery wheel, raku kiln, wood-fired kiln, professional sound system, 2 projectors, gallery space, sound recording studio [inc. microphones, Genelec monitors, sound card, electric piano, acoustic drum kit, mixer, organ, Georgian folk instruments, various percussion], vinyl library of Georgian music, cassette dubbing deck, CDR burner, welding tools, woodworking tools, metal working tools, knitting machine, sewing machine, rug weaving looms.

 Expectations towards the artist